 All expenditure is accounted for on an accruals basis.
 Support costs and other expenditure are allocated to expenditure on raising funds as it is considered that such costs involved in expenditure on charitable activities are minimal.
 Governance costs are allocated to expenditure on charitable activities, as required by the SORP.
-Analyses of support costs, other expenditure and governance costs are presented in notes 7, 8 and 9 respectively to the financial statements.
+Lecture costs are allocated to expenditure on charitable activities.
+Analyses of support costs, other expenditure, governance costs and lecture costs are presented in notes 7, 8, 9 and 14 respectively to the financial statements.